-MetroPlan Orlando's regional goals and objectives blended with the planning factors set forth in the federal FAST Act yielded 28 criteria, or scoring factors, consistent with board funding programs/policies, to serve as the basis for the comparative evaluation.
+MetroPlan Orlando's regional goals and objectives blended with the planning factors set forth in the federal FAST (Fixing America's Surface Transportation) Act of 2015 and the IIJA (Infrastructure Investment and Jobs Act) of 2021 yielded 28 criteria, or scoring factors, consistent with board funding programs/policies, to serve as the basis for the comparative evaluation.
 In this way, new projects will be proposed, funded, and constructed, with their need and impacts measured for consistency with the 2045 MTP's goals and objectives.
 Although there are no "right" or "wrong" evaluation criteria, there are useful and less useful ones.
 The characteristics of good evaluation criteria are: